 Every month we ask one individual in our network a few questions about their way into tech, their motivation and their lessons learned.
-This month we sat together with Cristina Riesen, founder of Educreation Foundation and talked about her way into tech, what computational thinking is, and what she would ask her role model.

 Let’s start from the beginning.
 Tell us a bit about your background and where you’re from!